 For more information, contact email@example.com.

-Deadline: 19 Mar 2018
+Deadline: 1 Mar 2019

 For more information, contact firstname.lastname@example.org.

-Developed as a means to support emerging visual artists, sound artists, musicians, performers, writers, and curators, the program provides the opportunity to expand upon individual practices and take part in optional programming within a collaborative community.
+The Artists’ Cooperative Residency and Exhibitions (ACRE) announces a call for artists for their Summer Artist Residency Program 2019, taking place in rural Southwest Wisconsin.
+Developed as a means to support emerging visual artists, sound artists, musicians, performers, writers, and curators, the program provides artists with the opportunity to expand upon their individual practices and take part in optional programming within a collaborative community.
 ACRE’s 14-day residencies host 25-30 residents at a time.
 Additionally, visiting artists are invited to conduct studio visits and present lectures, discussions, and workshops.

 About Artists’ Cooperative Residency and Exhibitions